-- 4.1 A student must be formally admitted to NAPS to study in the Academy. - 4.2 The basis for admission into the Academy shall be fair and equitable without any form of discrimination and shall be based on: - a. academic merit, - b. the capacity for study at a tertiary level; and - c. the likelihood of success in completing a course of studies. - 4.3 The requirements for admission and the criteria for entry into any course shall be published and accessible on the Academy's website, and Student Handbook. - 4.4 Where an applicant has undertaken previous equivalent study, the applicant may apply for RPL in accordance with the RPL policy of the Academy.
-The Academy will grant credit for such study subject to the RPL policy and subject to ensuring that the student is not disadvantaged. - 4.5 To enhance the likelihood of success, the Academy shall ensure that students begin their chosen course of studies with appropriate background and skills to achieve the learning outcomes for the course, and consistent with relevant graduate attributes in the AQF in the time allocated for the course. - 4.6 The minimum eligible age for admission is 18 years. - 4.7 A student cannot be admitted into the Academy unless they demonstrate the minimum English language proficiency requirements for a course as determined by the Academic Board.
-Information on the minimum language proficiency requirements for a particular course is provided in the Student Handbook and on the Academy's website. - 4.8 International students must meet additional criteria set by the DHA and the ESOS Act for student visas to be eligible for admission.
-Information on the additional criteria is available at the DHA website and through links on the Academy's website under Prospective Students. - 4.9 The admission criteria for each course differs.
+- 4.1 A student must be formally admitted to NAPS to study in the Academy. - 4.2 The basis for admission into the Academy shall be fair and equitable without any form of discrimination and shall be based on: - academic merit, - the capacity for study at a tertiary level; and - the likelihood of success in completing a course of studies. - The requirements for admission and the criteria for entry into any course shall be published and accessible on the Academy's website, and Student Handbook. - Where an applicant has undertaken previous equivalent study, the applicant may apply for RPL in accordance with the RPL policy of the Academy.
+The Academy will grant credit for such study subject to the RPL policy and subject to ensuring that the student is not disadvantaged. - To enhance the likelihood of success, the Academy shall ensure that students begin their chosen course of studies with appropriate background and skills to achieve the learning outcomes for the course, and consistent with relevant graduate attributes in the AQF in the time allocated for the course. - The minimum eligible age for admission is 18 years. - A student cannot be admitted into the Academy unless they demonstrate the minimum English language proficiency requirements for a course as determined by the Academic Board.
+Information on the minimum language proficiency requirements for a particular course is provided in the Student Handbook and on the Academy's website. - International students must meet additional criteria set by the DHA and the ESOS Act for student visas to be eligible for admission.
+Information on the additional criteria is available at the DHA website and through links on the Academy's website under Prospective Students. - The admission criteria for each course differs.
 The minimum admission criteria for each is available on the NAPS website.

-- 4.10 The same academic merit admission conditions and requirements apply to students with disabilities.
+- The same academic merit admission conditions and requirements apply to students with disabilities.
 Whenever practicable the Academic shall provide support to students with disabilities to enable them to pursue their course of studies.
-It is, however, essential for a student with a disability to indicate their disability in the admission application to enable the Academy to make suitable arrangements for them in the event of their admission. - 4.11 To ensure equity of access, the Academy supports alternative entry admission schemes.
-The Academic Board may approve such admissions to: - a. encourage and assist indigenous students ie those with an Aboriginal or Torres Strait Islander background, to enrol into studies; or - b. provide access to the educationally or socially disadvantaged; or - c. address the under-representation of designated groups. - 4.12 Where an applicant who has been excluded from another institution applies for admission, the Academy may consider the applicant subject to the following conditions: - a. they meet the conditions specified under section 4.2 of this policy; and - b. provide the Dean with a study plan based on their proposed course of study.
+It is, however, essential for a student with a disability to indicate their disability in the admission application to enable the Academy to make suitable arrangements for them in the event of their admission. - To ensure equity of access, the Academy supports alternative entry admission schemes.
+The Academic Board may approve such admissions to: - encourage and assist indigenous students ie those with an Aboriginal or Torres Strait Islander background, to enrol into studies; or - provide access to the educationally or socially disadvantaged; or - address the under-representation of designated groups. - Where an applicant who has been excluded from another institution applies for admission, the Academy may consider the applicant subject to the following conditions: - they meet the conditions specified under section 4.2 of this policy; and - provide the Dean with a study plan based on their proposed course of study.